Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

         program.fullTrace();
     }
 ```
 We see that on encountering an invalid opcode, it throws a runtime exception(To study all the exceptions look [here](https://github.com/ethereum/ethereumj/blob/ec87dc558394c20091166952cd7350b8a493b3ce/ethereumj-core/src/main/java/org/ethereum/vm/program/Program.java#L1180)).
-However on encountering that exception its spends all the gas, resets all future refunds and then finally builds the full trace and throws the exception.
+Followed by that, on encountering that exception its spends all the gas, resets all future refunds and then finally builds the full trace and throws the exception.
 Now I am very sure someone who is `catch`ing this final `throw e` is most probably doing the rollback.
 But I wasn't able to trace back the entire flow.
 I am still working on it.
 I had better luck with the `C++` implementation below.

 **CPP-ETHEREUM**